 I am a senior at Boston University studying International Relations with a focus on Security Studies in the Middle East and North Africa.
 While at BU, I have also studied Economics, Computer Science, Archaeology, and International Law.
-At BU, I serve on the Executive Board of the International Affairs Association, am the Editor-in-Chief of the International Relations Review, the co-founder and Director of Students for the United Nations and work at the Pardee School of Global Studies.
+At BU, I serve on the Executive Board of the International Affairs Association, am the Editor-in-Chief of the International Relations Review, the co-founder and Director of Students for the United Nations.
+I also work at the Pardee School of Global Studies.

-I am a global citizen: I have worked in New York, Boston, London, Beijing, Sydney, and the United Nations; run or engaged programs in New York, Boston, Sweden, London, India, New Zealand, Tanzania, and Kenya; and traveled globally to 25 different countries from Iceland to Mexico to Singapore.
+I am a global citizen: I have worked in New York, Boston, London, Beijing, Sydney, and the United Nations.
+I have conducted research in Istanbul, Amman, and Bangkok.
+I have run or engaged programs in New York, Boston, Sweden, the UK, India, New Zealand, Tanzania, and Kenya.
+In 21 years, I have traveled globally to 25 different countries from Iceland to Mexico to Singapore.